ypang6/pswpswpsw.github.io/_posts/2019-12-20-riesz-markov-and-brikhoff-erogodic-theorem.md

-Just to take the note here to not confuse one with antoher.
+Just to take the note here to not confuse one with another.